-What is the Research Repository?
+What is the UWE Bristol Research Repository?

-The Repository is accessible to anyone via the Internet and is highly visible to search engines.
+The repository is accessible to anyone via the Internet and is highly visible to search engines.
 The intention is to bring UWE Bristol's research to as wide an audience as possible.

 What is open access?

 Open access is a means of making research results freely available online.
-It is not self-publishing or a way to bypass peer-review and publication, but a way of archiving and providing free, online copies of research output.
+It is not self-publishing or a way to bypass peer-review and publication, but a way of archiving and providing free, online copies of research outputs.

-Open access gives researchers the ability to make their research results available to anyone via the Internet, regardless of whether or not their library has a subscription to the journal in which their research was published.
+Open access gives researchers the ability to make their research results available to anyone via the internet, regardless of whether or not their library has a subscription to the journal in which their research was published.

 What are the benefits of including my research in the repository?